 A beautiful road leads along the side of tranquil Lake San Giuliano, a protected oasis that is home to migrant birds from Africa, after which you make a gentle ascent into amazing Matera, where alleys, houses and churches all blend into the hillside.
 Among them you will find your fascinating hotel, the Locanda di San Martino, where you spend your last two nights.
 (40km)

 Cycle along the valley of the Chiese Rupestri (rock churches) Park.
-After an optional further 5km uphill, you will reach the hill-top town of Montescaglioso, dominated by its enchanting 11th-century Benedictine abbey before returning to Matera. (up to 54km)
+After an optional further 5km uphill, you will reach the hill-top town of Montescaglioso, dominated by its enchanting 11th-century Benedictine abbey before returning to Matera.
+(44km or 54km)